 Was There a Reason For The Relationship?

 It’s taken a week, but now I’m getting it.
 What was this relationship for?
 What did I learn?

 I learnt a lot from this relationship.
-This beautiful woman introduced me to some things I never thought I’d experience and some of those things I’ve decided to take further.
-I’ve learnt something amazing and a little crazy and I’m off to learn some things about sexuality and sexual boundaries that I’ve never contemplated before.
+This beautiful woman introduced me to some things I never thought I’d experience, and some of those things I’ve decided to take further.
+I’ve learnt something unique and a little crazy, and I’m off to learn about sexuality and sexual boundaries that I’ve never contemplated before.

-I’ve also learnt that in any new relationship to never over-think the relationship.
+I’ve also learnt that in any new relationship, always think about the relationship.

 Psychic Andrew Warnes

 Ask These Three Questions: Down the Emotional Dumps: Bad mood, Frustration, Anger.